mozilla-mobile/mozilla-vpn-client/docs/building/android.md

 2. Make sure to run `npm install`

-3. We offer 2 dev-image configs:
+3. We offer 2 dev-images:
     - Android-x86_64 - If you are on Intel/AMD and want to run on an Emulator/Chromebook/WSA
     - Android-Arm64 - If you are on an M1+Emulator or want to run this on a real device.

 4. Build a dev container:
     - `npm run android_x86_64:devcontainer:build`
     - `npm run android_arm64:devcontainer:build`

     This will take a while, grab a coffee!
 5. (Optional): [If you want to use that container with VS-Code learn more](https://github.com/mozilla-mobile/mozilla-vpn-client/wiki/dev-containers)
 6. Trigger a Build directly from the Terminal:
     - `npm run android_x86_64:build`
     - `npm run android_arm64:build`

-7. You should now have a `debug/` folder containg an *.apk
+7. You should now have a `debug/` folder containg *.apk

+## Cleaning:
+In case you want to purge all build things do `rm .tmp/*` inside the container.
+**Do not remove the .tmp folder** as that is a volume.

 ## Installing on a Device / Emulator
 1. Install android command-line tools either: